vjsevill/hex-puzzle/README.md

 Then, using file i/o, this program will display all of the moves required to solve the puzzle at a specified frame-time.

+Lastly, this program was written in C++ out of personal interest.

 ###Compiling
 To compile the program, type in at the command line `g++ -o hexexe Source.cpp HexPieces.cpp`